trexmatt/OKCoin-API/README.md

 This is a simple Python wrapper around the OKCoin.com public and trading API.

 It took me a while to figure out how to use the API as all the documentation is in Chinese (and in some cases just bad), so I hope this saves someone some time and frustration.
 In case you'd like to write your own code to access the API, I explain how to create the signed string you need for requests in the last section.
+For reference, the OkCoin trade API page is http://www.okcoin.com/t-1000097.html

 If this helps you and you'd like to donate, please send coins to